dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

  1. optionally, zero or one parent tickets
  1. optionally, zero or more child tickets (the total number is unlimited)

-Doing this is hard unless you make each ticket an object and include data structures for adding other objects as parents and children.
+Doing this is hard unless you make each ticket an object and include data structures for adding other ticket-objects as parents and children.

 ### For the future